 Use the thread priority drop-down list to specify the priority of BreezeBrowser Pro when converting raw files.
 Set it to "High" to get the fastest possible conversion when you do not wish to use your computer for other things during the conversion process.
 Set the priority to "Low" if you wish BreezeBrowser Pro to convert images in the background while using your computer for other things.
 "Normal" priority is a good compromise between conversion speed and processor usage.

 BreezeBrowser Pro can embed a color profile in JPEG, PNG or TIFF images when converting raw images.
 You can specify separate color profiles for normal and linear raw conversion for each camera model.
 Please select your camera model from the drop down list and then define which profiles should be used for normal and linear raw conversion.

-The color space for Canon EOS 10D, 1D and 1DS raw files can be specified as sRGB or AdobeRGB during raw conversion.
-Select the "Auto embed sRGB profile" and/or "Auto embed AdobeRGB profile" options if you want BreezeBrowser Pro to use the raw conversion color space setting to automatically select the sRGB or AdobeRGB color profiles when converting raw files from the Canon EOS 10D, 1D or 1DS.
+The color space for Canon raw files can be specified as sRGB or AdobeRGB during raw conversion.
+Select the "Auto embed sRGB profile" and/or "Auto embed AdobeRGB profile" options if you want BreezeBrowser Pro to use the raw conversion color space setting to automatically select the sRGB or AdobeRGB color profiles when converting raw files from the Canon DSLR cameras.

 When a monitor color profile is also selected BreezeBrowser Pro will use this to display raw preview images (see raw conversion).

 NOTE: Embedding a color profile in an image does not change the image data.
 It simply provides information about the color space represented by the image data.